david-strejc/secure-webhosting-infra/README.md

 * Virtualmin will setup mailservers with unix users and home directories under domains

+### DNS

+* DNS is the most important thing in any organisation.
+Person, who controls DNS, controls organisation.
+Tools like amass and other brute force DNS enumeration tools are hard to defend.
+Wildcards and views are two techniques I've implemented so far.

 #### DNSSEC

 * Enabled DNSSEC by default - only DS records has to be sent to domain registrar